DogEggz01/Propeller/README.md

 - You can install multiple propeller on same boat.
 There is no limit, but each panel only pair with 1 propeller.
   - The force will stack, so putting on 3 propeller is faster than 1.
+- 2 option in configurator
+  - Offset: control the force emitter vertical offset
+  - Trim Angle: Control the bow lifting angle for propulsion.
+If disable you will find yourself nosedive into water in high propulsion force